christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 BIDMach is a very powerful computation library in Scala,

-- on matrix operations, as powerful as Python Numpy library on CPU, but offering to possibility to work on CPU and GPU indifferently.
+- on matrix operations, as powerful as Python Numpy library on CPU, but offering to work on CPU and GPU indifferently.

 - on file i/o, in particular with [lz4 compression](https://github.com/Cyan4973/lz4).